ccovey/ldap-auth/readme.md

 Usage
 ======

+To define your domain and other AD specific information you must set it in /vendor/adLDAP/adLDAP/lib/adLDAP/adLDAP.php

 Use of `Auth` is the same as with the default service provider.

 By Default this will have the `username (samaccountname)`, and `displayname`